arundevops16/document/abc.md

 > **`$ ulimit -n 8096`**

 ### Note:
-ulimit -n command show default soft limit , but when we set this using ulimit -n <open count> it set hard and soft. so if your hard limit is 8096 and you did ulimit -n 4096 , it will set your hard and soft limit to 4096 for that linux session.
+ulimit -n command show default soft limit, but when we set this using `ulimit -n <open count>` it set hard and soft.
+So if hard limit is 8096 and set ulimit -n 4096, it will set hard and soft limit to 4096 for that linux session.

 2. Set below values in **`/etc/security/limits.conf`**

 > soft nofile 65536

 > hard nofile 65536

-The new value can be set in /etc/security/limits.conf (need to logout and login again or requires OS restart to take effect)
+The new value added in /etc/security/limits.conf can be taken effect only after logout and login or requires OS restart.

 pam-limits
 If above changes are not working for then add below value in **`/etc/pam.d/common-session`**